by Kent Gossett, Chair DACC

 DACC activities commence on Monday evening July 26 with the DACC Dinner, hosted by Bayer Diagnostics.
 A highlight of this event will be the presentation of the Outstanding Contributions to Animal Clinical Chemistry award to Jon Kimball of the R.W.
 Johnson Pharmaceutical Research Institute.
 At the Edutrak entitled "Practical Aspects of Animal Sample Analysis by Human Medical Laboratories" on Tuesday July 27, 10:30-12:00, Tom Knechtel will speak on the challenges of conducting both animal and human analyses in a single laboratory and Steve Lamb will discuss the development and validation of endocrinology methods for animals.
 The DACC General Business Meeting will follow at 12:30 at the Hilton Riverside.
 DACC members will present roundtables on advances in technology for multispecies hematology (Jon Kimball) and GLP-based validation of methods (Saroj Das) on Tuesday and have submitted several abstracts for presentation at poster sessions.

 Enhancement of the DACC Home Page will be coordinated by web master Gabrielle Hatami.
 Goals for 1999 include establishment of links to web sites with similar interests and addition a news section for announcement of upcoming meetings and dissemination of information of interest to the membership.
-Jon Kimball and Yves Deschamps will coordinate DACC's participation in the AACC list server pilot program.
+Jon Kimball and Yves Deschamps will coordinate DACC's participation in the the Association for Diagnostics & Laboratory Medicine (ADLM) list server pilot program.

 An International Joint Regulatory Affairs Committee has been established to provide surveillance of national, regional, and worldwide regulatory affairs activities that affect clinical pathology testing in preclinical safety and toxicity studies.
 To date, 5 national or international organizations have joined in this effort.
 The major goal for 1999 is to establish the DACC home page as a valuable resource through links to relevant web sites of regulatory agencies, regulatory alerts or updates, and a forum for discussion of regulatory issues.